ITINERARIES An Overnight Hot Springs Tour in Yamanashi Bathe like royalty in a hot spring discovered by a former feudal lord

 For dinner, feast on the Yamanashi specialty called hoto, a warming hotpot dish in which flat, wheat-flour noodles are boiled with miso and locally grown seasonal vegetables.
 Usual ingredients include pumpkin, taro, burdock root and wild boar.

-Join throngs of hikers in June to admire the Japanese azaleas that cover the mountain.
-Irises and rosebays bloom at other times of the year.
+Join throngs of hikers in June to admire the Japanese azaleas and irises that cover the mountain.
 Mt.
 Amari is relatively easy to climb and on clear days you can get a great view of Mt.
 Fuji.

-Hakusan Onsen is where Shingen Takeda’s ancestors are said to have settled.
+Hakusan Onsen is closely associated with the Takeda family and the powerful 16th century warlord Shingen Takeda.
 The geothermal waters from this natural hot spring are renowned for their healing properties and are especially appreciated after climbing the 1,731-meter Mt.
 Amari.

 These onsen are located in Koshu, a region famous in Japan for its fruit and wineries.
 Extend your trip to indulge in a wine tour in the broader Kofu basin, or visit a farm where you can pick and eat your own fruit.